lvsdvale/Mle-tools/README.md

     Pandas Dataframe.
 </p>

-<h2>Evaluation.ClassifierEvaluator.Acurracy_score_evaluation</h2>
+<h2>Evaluation.ClassifierEvaluator.accuracy_score_evaluation</h2>
 <p>
+Evaluation.ClassifierEvaluator.accuracy_score_evaluation(n_splits)

-this function uses the class data, kfold and Acurracy score to return a dataframe with Acurracy score mean of all the models trained.
+this function uses the class data, kfold and Accuracy score to return a dataframe with Accuracy score mean of all the models trained.

 Parameters: